-On Monday, Aug.
-23, the FDA announced full approval of the Pfizer COVID-19 vaccine.
-As anticipated, UL Lafayette students will be required to provide proof of COVID-19 vaccination, a physician’s certification that the vaccine is medically contraindicated, or a written dissent.
+UL Lafayette students are required to provide proof of COVID-19 vaccination, a physician’s certification that the vaccine is medically contraindicated, or a written dissent.

-By Monday, Sept.
-20, all students (except dual enrollment students) must have received their first dose of the COVID-19 vaccine or submit a request for exemption to avoid registration challenges for Spring 2022 and Winter Intersession 2021.
+All students (except dual enrollment students) must have received their COVID-19 vaccine or submit a request for exemption to avoid registration challenges for future semesters.
 For students who receive the vaccine, your hold will be lifted after you complete your shot schedule (two doses of Pfizer or Moderna or one dose of Johnson & Johnson).
-If you opt for the two-dose Pfizer or Moderna vaccine, the University highly recommends that you receive your second dose on the recommended shot schedule; otherwise, your hold may not be lifted before your Spring 2022/Winter Intercession 2021 registration window.

 Student Health Services highly recommends and encourages all students receive a COVID-19 vaccine.
 Getting vaccinated helps protect yourself, your friends, family, coworkers, and community.
 Individuals who receive the COVID-19 vaccine will help the University community thrive together and thrive in person.
 We encourage you to read about the many health benefits of COVID-19 vaccination.